-After requesting competitive bids for the Bonds, the District has accepted the bid of First Southwest Company (the "Initial Purchaser") to purchase the Bonds at the interest rates shown on the inside cover page of this Official Statement at a price of 97.08% of par plus accrued interest to the date of delivery.
+After requesting competitive bids for the Bonds, the District has accepted the bid of Hilltop Securities Inc. (the "Initial Purchaser") to purchase the Bonds at the interest rates shown on the inside cover page of this Official Statement at a price of 98.51% of par.
 No assurance can be given that any trading market will be developed for the Bonds after their sale by the District to the Initial Purchaser.
 The District has no control over the price at which the Bonds are subsequently sold, and the initial yields at which the Bonds are priced and reoffered are established by and are the sole responsibility of the Initial Purchaser.